Basal Cell Carcinoma

 - Frequent sunburns (especially at an early age)

-- Having had a previous BCC or other skin cancer
+- A previous BCC or other skin cancer

 - Radiation therapy

-Basal Cell Carcinoma (BCC) will look and feel different depending on the type it is (superficial, pigmented or nodular).
+Basal Cell Carcinoma (BCC) will look and feel different.
+This depends on the type it is.
+There are 6 types (superficial, pigmented, nodular, micronodular, infiltrative, or morpheaform).

 It might appear as a: